2022 Request for Proposals

 - How proposed activities will advance development of highly competitive extramural grant proposal

 - Timeline, target funding agency and program for future extramural proposal submission

-- Applied research projects can be proposed for a one- or two-year duration with maximum budget of $75,000 per year or $150,000 total (two-year project).
+- Applied research projects may be proposed for a one- or two-year duration with maximum budget of $75,000 per year or $150,000 total (two-year project).

-- Cover sheet (first page of whole proposal; proposal summary must be in lay terms appropriate for industry audience)
+- Cover page (first page of whole proposal; proposal summary must be in lay terms appropriate for industry audience)